afigueroa19/Sports_calendar/README.md

 For sport related companies
 * Help plan their commercial/promotion plans.
-* Could be used to forecast the amount wagered of users.
+* Could be used to forecast sells.